csswizardry/csswizardry.github.com/_posts/2025-07-27-the-fastest-site-in-the-tour-de-france.md

 **The fastest bike brand also supports a mid-ranked team.**

-Merida tops the CrRRUX rankings for manufacturers (1.0000) but sponsors Bahrain Victorious—only 17<sup>th</sup> in the final Tour standings.
+Merida tops the CrRRUX rankings for manufacturers (1.0000) but sponsors Bahrain Victorious — only 17<sup>th</sup> in the final Tour standings.
 The Bahrain Victorious team site, however, is the second-fastest overall.
 It’s a rare
 alignment: fast bike site, fast team site, middling result.